TheresaLui/SelfHelpContent_v2/articles/microsoft.authorization/policy-compliancestateanddetailsnotasexpected.md

 * **Triggering azure policy compliance**

 The first compliance scan can take time to be triggered in which it will be in 'Not Started' phase.
 Please allow about _30 minutes_ for  compliance results.
 Compliance scan is triggered once it receives notification of resource change and a new scan every 24 hours.
 If you do not see any results within 24 hours, please create a support ticket.
-You can trigger a on demand scan using REST API and PowerShell, please refer [here](https://docs.microsoft.com/azure/governance/policy/how-to/get-compliance-data#on-demand-evaluation-scan).
+You can trigger an on demand scan using REST API and PowerShell, please refer [here](https://docs.microsoft.com/azure/governance/policy/how-to/get-compliance-data#on-demand-evaluation-scan).

 * **Compliance not correct/not as expected debugging**